Mrs C Thomas

 One compulsory case study followed by approximately six questions

-Minimum grade 6 in GCSE Mathematics and grade 5 in English Language.
+Minimum of grade 5 in GCSE Mathematics and grade 5 in English Literature or English Language.